Elappara: Transportation

-Elappara is located on the Kattappana - Kuttikkanam state highway, situated about 8 km (5.0 mi) from Kuttikkanam and 32 km (20 mi) from Kattappana.
-Major long route buses to Kottayam and Changanassery stop here.
-Bus services are also available to places like Vandiperiyar, Kumily, Vagamon, Erattupetta, and Pala regions.
+Elappara is located on the Kattappana–Kuttikkanam State Highway, approximately 8 km (5.0 mi) from Kuttikkanam and 32 km (20 mi) from Kattappana.
+Major long-distance buses to Kottayam and Changanassery stop here.
+Regular bus services also connect Elappara to Vandiperiyar, Kumily, Vagamon, Erattupetta, and Pala.

 Demographics

 As of 2011 Census, Elappara had a population of 18,714 with 9,284 males and 9,430 females.
 Elappara village has an area of 88.48 km2 with 4,754 families residing in it.
 The average sex ratio was 1016 lower than the state average of 1084.
 In Elappara, 8.8% of the population was under 6 years of age.
 Elappara had an average literacy of 89.6% higher than the national average of 74% and lower than the state average of 94%.